How to Use the lapply() Function in R

-The lapply() function in R is “used to apply a function to a list, data frame or a vector, returning a list of the same length“.
+The lapply() function in R is used to apply a function to each element of a list or vector and returns the results in a list.

 Syntax